circleupx/circleupx.github.io/_posts/2021-08-08-json-api-creating-resources.md

 }
 ```

-Another option would be to support [sideposting](https://github.com/json-api/json-api/issues/1216), that is being able to create multiple resources of different types in a single request.
-So that the client doesn't have to send multiple POST request for every new resource it needs to link.
+Another option would be to support [sideposting](https://github.com/json-api/json-api/issues/1216), that is being able to create multiple resources of different types in a single request so that the client application doesn't have to send multiple POST request for every new resource it needs to link.
 This is where JSON:API [extensions](https://jsonapi.org/extensions/) for [atomic operations](https://jsonapi.org/ext/atomic/) come into play.
 It establishes a contract on how the client should tructure a request that contains multiple resource and how the server should handle these type of request.

 The release of JSON:API v1.1 should simplify side posting due to the introduction of [lid](https://github.com/json-api/json-api/pull/1244).
 An lid is an id generated on the client, this id is then used to link resources on a client document.
-Remember the great thing about [JSON:API is that it is a wire protocol for incrementally fetching and updating a graph over HTTP](https://youtu.be/LLe7Fi-wM3Q?t=922).
-The keywords here being updating a graph, by combining lid with resource linkage a client can create a JSON:API documents with a complex hierarchy.
+Remember the great thing about JSON:API is that it is a [wire protocol for incrementally fetching and updating a graph over HTTP](https://youtu.be/LLe7Fi-wM3Q?t=922).
+The keywords here being updating a graph, by combining lid with resource linkage a client can create a JSON:API documents with a complex hierarchy, for example.

 ```text